Monthly weather averages & travel planning

 Humidity

-May ranks 9th sunniest of the year in Auckland, with an average 8 daily sunshine hours.
+May ranks 10th sunniest of the year in Auckland, with an average 8 daily sunshine hours.
 The driest months are March, January, and February.
 February is the hottest month (23°C avg high); July is the coolest (14°C).
 From here, temperatures fall 2°C into June.
 Compared to last month (April: 19°C high, 10 rain days), May is cooler and wetter.
-May sits in the middle of the annual sunshine ranking for Auckland, offering a reasonable balance of good weather and manageable crowds.
+May is one of the least sunny months, but that often means lower prices and fewer fellow tourists.

 | Month | High | Low | Rain Days | Sun | Details |